pulumi/examples/gcp-ts-docker-gcr-cloudrun/README.md

 # Docker Build and Push to GCR and Deploy to Google Cloud Run using separate projects

-An example of building a custom Docker image and pushing it into a Google Cloud Container Registry and then in a seperate project deploying that image with the Google Cloud Run service using TypeScript.
+An example of building a custom Docker image and pushing it into a Google Cloud Container Registry and then in a separate project deploying that image with the Google Cloud Run service using TypeScript.

 > Note this is an adaptation of the [gcp-ts-cloudrun example](../gcp-ts-cloudrun)